dplochcoder/TheHuntIsOn/README.md

 ### Bench Module
 Benches no longer provide healing. *As the code for healing in the game is a bit sketchy, the hud is disabled and enabled quickly to sync it properly.*

-### Boss Module
-Increases boss HP to 9999.
-Adds teleporters so that players can enter and exit Dream Boss arenas.

 ### Charm Nerf Module
 Increases the notch cost of powerful PvP charms by 1.
 This includes Baldur Shell, Spore Shroom, Heart, and Nailmaster's Glory.